Last updated 12/28/20

 What is the Academy of Peer Services?

 The Academy of Peer Services (APS) is an open source, online, on-demand, training and testing platform funded and sponsored by the New York State Office of Mental Health (NYOMH).
-The course modules include the 13 CORE courses required as a first step toward applying for New York State Peer Specialist Certification, and nearly 50 other elective, continuing education, and professional development courses as well as webinars on current issues and events in the peer support workforce.
+The courses include the 13 CORE courses required as a first step toward applying for New York State Peer Specialist Certification, and nearly 50 other elective, continuing education, and professional development courses as well as webinars on current issues and events in the peer support workforce.
 To view the latest course catalog, click here.